sagemathinc/cocalc/src/smc-build/build.md

     vi /projects/sage/gap3/bin/gap.sh   # set GAP_DIR to /projects/sage/gap3

-ansible: compute-buld-md.yaml tagged gap3 // sage's gap3 setup not possible, because sage is somewhere else!!!
+woulb be in ansible/compute-buld-md.yaml tagged gap3, but it's not possible to install it, because sage is somewhere else! (i.e. it is installed in `/projects/sage/...`)

 # OpenCV Computer Vision